 By Siddhartha Krishnan .
 5 Min Read

-The great short story writer, Edgar Allan Poe once said, “A short story must have a single mood and every sentence must build towards it.”
-I would like to believe that this logic holds for short films as well since they are visual adaptations of short stories albeit not written in that format.
+The great short story writer, Edgar Allan Poe once said, “A short story must have a single mood and every sentence must build towards it”.
+I would like to believe that this logic holds true for short films as well since they are visual adaptations of short stories albeit not written in that format.
 To make a good short film, therefore, is a subtle art and not an easy task.
-Filmmakers often fall into the trap of trying too many things in a short film, thereby, leaving the audience confused at the end of the experience.
+Filmmakers often fall into the trap of trying too many things in a short film, thereby, leaving the audience confused at the end of it.

 An early example of a good short film from India could be the legendary Satyajit Ray’s “Two”.
-Released in 1964, in “Two”, Ray shows the interaction between two kids—one rich and the other poor, without a word been spoken (there are no dialogues).
+Released in 1964, in “Two”, Ray shows the interaction between two kids—one rich and the other poor, without a word been spoken.
 He employs simple techniques to deliver the message across without making the screenplay boring.
 It’s a must watch for cinema lovers and is available on YouTube.

 Note – I have tried to keep the descriptions as spoiler free as possible.

 Sunanda’s seemingly mundane life in a bungalow on the outskirts of the city is interrupted one day when she is visited by a suspicious cop.
 There is a subtle social commentary in this cleverly written thriller, the ending of which, has eerie similarities to the Oscar winning “Parasite”.